2DGD-F0TH/2DGD_F0TH/chapters/011_Resources.md

 ### Digital Sound Processing (DSP)

 Let's think about a simple situation: we want to play a "walk" sound effect: every time our character's foot hits the ground, we play a "step" sound effect.

 If we play the same sound over and over, it will become boring really quickly, breaking the immersion.
 An idea could be saving different sounds for a footstep and then every time the player takes a step, a random footstep sound will be played.

-This solves the problem, at a cost: we need to use more memory to keep track of such sounds, multiply that for tens of sound effects and the game can easily run out of memory.
+This solves the problem, at a cost: we need to use more memory to keep track of such sounds, multiply that for tens of sound effects and the game may run out of memory on low-end systems (or we can "run out" of patience in creating tens of variants of sound effects).

 An alternative solution could be using DSP: editing the sound sample in real time to add more variety and depth while saving memory, the trade-off would be CPU time, but it's an acceptable deal.